CODES-group/opyrability/docs/operability_overview.rst

 In order to formalize this in mathematical terms, one requirement of process operability analysis is to have a process model :math:`(M)` readily available.
 This model can be derived from first principles, by using a process simulator platform or machine learning (surrogate-based).
-It is up to you how to define this model, as long as it can be represented as follows: Following :cite:`georgakis00` let's define a process model :math:`M` with :math:`m` inputs, :math:`p` outputs, :math:`q` disturbances and :math:`n` states as:
+The process model can be defined in many ways, so long as it meets the following criteria: Following :cite:`georgakis00` let's define a process model :math:`M` with :math:`m` inputs, :math:`p` outputs, :math:`q` disturbances and :math:`n` states as: